askmadsen/introduction-to-programming/Academic/Semester_1/Small_Projects/README.md

 print(pascal(3))  # Output: [1, 3, 3, 1]
 ```

-## Key Learnings

-- Implemented classic numerical algorithms like the Sieve of Eratosthenes and bisection method.
-- Practiced iterative computation and list manipulation for mathematical problems.
-- Reinforced understanding of approximation techniques for integrals and roots.
-- Explored combinatorial structures with Pascal’s Triangle.

 ## Testing the Code

-All functions include docstrings with usage examples.
+Some of the functions include docstrings with usage examples.
 You can test them using Python’s built-in doctest module:

 From the terminal, navigate to the code/ folder and run: